michaety/soontools/README.md

 Click the install buttons above — Tampermonkey will open a confirmation dialog.

-Click the install button above — Tampermonkey will open a confirmation dialog.

 ### 3. Use it

 Navigate to [fishtank.live](https://www.fishtank.live) — Soon Tools appears automatically in the left panel.

----

-The floorplan `.drawio` files are included if you want to update the map layout when Fishtank changes the house.

 ---